-What are open captions?
+What are open captions (subtitles)?
 Open captions are on-screen text dialogue.
 Open captions let deaf and hard of hearing people enjoy movies the same way as hearing people do.
+(Many hearing people also benefit from open captions, as seen below.)
 Some people with hearing loss do like closed captioning equipment, but given a choice, the majority will choose open captions because closed caption equipment has multiple issues:

 - often uncomfortable

 - may cause eyestrain

 - show the wrong captions

 - batteries die

 - can't stay in place without being held